 The delivery side of the pump set shall include a non-return device to prevent back circulation when the set is not running.
-This shall be a fail-safe device such that in the event of pump failure or loss of external services, the device shall independently close.
-A gate valve will normally also be installed on the pump delivery side, downstream of the non-return device, for pump isolation.
+This shall be a fail-safe device such that in the event of pump failure or loss of external services, the device shall independently close e.g. ball valves, check valves or gate valves closed by gravity or stored energy systems in exceptional circumstances.

+A gate valve will normally also be installed on the pump delivery side, downstream of the non return device, for pump isolation.